 For some people, applying water can do nothing but create more frizz.
 Try emulsifying a small amount (pea-size or smaller) of a creamy product in your hands and applying to dry hair by smoothing downward.
 Focus on your frizziest spots.
 Then scrunch to reform your curls or waves.
 Make sure to avoid your roots when applying product — putting too much product close to your scalp can weigh down your hair or make it look greasy.

 If you do decide to use water in your refresh, diffusing is your friend!
 Water, while great for our curls, can weigh down fine hair.
 Even just five minutes with a diffuser can help keep your hair looking bouncy and lightweight instead of hanging heavily from your scalp.

 Clipping at the roots (whether or not you add water to your hair) is great for getting volume on day two, which fine hair can sometimes lack.
 If you use water to refresh, take the clips out when your hair is dry.
 If you choose to refresh without water, leave the clips in for 10+ minutes.
 Just make sure to take them out before you leave the house!

 There are many options for refreshing your fine hair, so have some fun and experiment to find what works best for you!
-Regardless of how you style your day 2 curls, remember to embrace the frizz.
-No one’s hair is perfect on day 2 and beyond, so find what works for you and rock it!
+Regardless of how you style your day two curls, remember to embrace the frizz.
+No one’s hair is perfect on day two and beyond, so find what works for you and rock it!
 Want more tips on caring your for fine hair?
 Check out this article.
 Do you have another method for refreshing your hair?
 Let your curlfriends know in the comments!